scottmudge/OctoPrint-MeatPack/README.md

 ### NOTICE: If you have a compatible Creality printer for Marlin Firmware Service, please use the latest firmware image (built after 2021-01-27 12:50:00 UTC) from: [https://marlin.crc.id.au/](https://marlin.crc.id.au/).
 These builds should all have MeatPack support!

 * Marlin (merged Jan.
-25, 2021) - given that this was merged recently, not all builds will include it or have it enabled, so double check.
+25, 2021) - __NOTICE__: It looks like there might be a problem on the official Marlin repo.
+They merged my PR, but did quite a bit of refactoring, and it may have broken MeatPack support.
+Use this commit/node to merge (https://github.com/scottmudge/Marlin/commit/01483c9541e3150f809f66c65ae107571797dc6f) until it's worked out.
 The `MEATPACK` precompiler option should be enabled during build.
 See note above for compatible Creality printers.
 * Prusa (official build reviewing support, unofficial build with support available at https://github.com/scottmudge/Prusa-Firmware-MeatPack)

 ## OctoPrint Support: